Edens Plaza: Construction and opening

 The shopping center was named for its location along the Edens Expressway.

-On May 5, 1953, Carson Pririe & Scott announced their plans to construct a department store and retail center on the triangular tract of land they had acquired in Wilmette.
+On May 5, 1953, Carson Pirie Scott announced their plans to construct a department store and retail center on the triangular tract of land they had acquired in Wilmette.
 The site was zoned residential.
 Therefore, on May 19, Carson's appealed to the Village of Wilmette for the site to be rezoning, allowing them to construct a "community shopping center.”
 Carson's chairman Bruce MacLeish argued that the site would never prove ideal for residential development due to traffic from the three bordering thoroughfares.
 Some Wilmette residents agreed that it made sense for the site to be zoned commercial by virtue of its location at the intersections of three arterial roadways.
 Many who supported the proposal believed that the tax revenues generated would lessen the burden placed on the rest of the village's property owners.